jumphone/scRef/README.md

 # 5. scRef tSNE plot alignment (TPA)

-Visualize low-quality scRNA-seq data in the dimension reduction (e.g. tSNE) plot of high-quality scRNA-seq data.
+Visualize scRNA-seq data of different batches in a single dimension reduction (e.g. tSNE) plot .

 Users can use this function to align cells to any given dimension reduction plot (e.g. tSNE plot, PCA plot, and UMAP plot, etc.)